andrewferrier/debugprint.nvim/README.md

 *   In addition to normal mode, it provides keymappings for visual and operator-pending modes, so you can select variables visually and using motions respectively.

-*   It provides a command to delete all debugging lines added to the current buffer.
+*   It provides commands to delete all debugging lines added to the current buffer as well as comment/uncomment those lines.

 *   It can optionally move to the inserted line (or not).